Mortgage Loan Companies/Mortgage Loan Originators

 Q: When is my Mortgage Loan Company or Mortgage Loan Originator license renewal application form and fee due?

 All new licenses and license renewals shall expire on December 31 of each year.
-All license renewal applications shall be submitted on or before November 1 of each year.
+All license renewal applications will begin being processed on November 1 of each calendar year. .

 Q: What if there is a change of name or address?